 Past Teaching Experience

-After graduating from university, I became a staff member at The Jamaican Association on Intellectual Disabilities (JAID), teaching at The Windsor School of Special Education.
+After graduating, I became a staff member at The Jamaican Association on Intellectual Disabilities (JAID), teaching at The Windsor School of Special Education.
 I was a 4th grade teacher for 2 years at this institution.
 I taught students with various disabilities: Down’s Syndrome, Autism, ADHD, Cerebral Palsy and Learning Disabilities.
 I also wrote and coordinated poetry pieces for the students who entered the Jamaica Cultural Development Commission (JCDC) competition.

 Current Teaching Position

 Fortunate to be a young educator, I moved to Jacksonville, North Carolina, from my beautiful home, Jamaica, to garner experience in a different educational setting.
-Joining the Onslow County Schools in 2017, I became a staff member at Northside High School.
-I enjoy being an Exceptional Children (EC) teacher and a member of the sign language club.
+Joining the Onslow County Schools in 2017, I became an Adaptive Exceptional Children teacher at Northside High School.
+In my first year of teaching, I had the priviledge of being an assistant softball coach.

-I am not only passionate about my profession, I also enjoy nature, writing poems, painting, singing, taking pictures, traveling and spending time with my friends and family.
+I am not only passionate about teaching, I also enjoy nature, poetry, painting, singing, photography, traveling and spending time with my family and friends.

 My Teaching Philosophy